gitificial/gitificial.github.io/_posts/2020-02-16-python-cloudant-couchdb-endpoint-access.md

 The [CouchDB API Reference](https://docs.couchdb.org/en/latest/api/index.html) gives you a list with all available endpoints.

-Let's assume you want to get some statistics about a search result.
-You want to know how many documents where retrieved by a particular query.
+Let's assume you want to get some statistics about a search result, e.g. how many documents where retrieved by a particular query.
 Of course, you can count the retrieved documents with a for loop, but this costs you some extra computing time.

 {% highlight json %}